jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Instance-Voucher/Instancevoucher-Overview.md

 ## Instance Type that Can be Purchased
 Instance voucher of no resource reservation, after a region, applicable product and type family are designated, it can be purchased by computing power<sup>[1](instancevoucher-overview#user-content-1)</sup>.
 Type families that are sold and types of instance vouchers that cannot be used currently are shown in the table below:<br>
-For details of instance type, refer to: [VM Instance Type](https://docs.jdcloud.com/virtual-machines/instance-type-family) and [Native Container/POD Type](https://docs.jdcloud.com/native-container/price-overview)<br>
+For details of instance type, refer to: [VM Instance Type](https://docs.jdcloud.com/virtual-machines/instance-type-family) and [Container/POD Type](https://docs.jdcloud.com/native-container/price-overview)<br>
 For details of instance voucher pricing and billing rules, refer to: [Price and Billing Rules](https://docs.jdcloud.com/virtual-machines/price-and-billing-rules-of-instancevoucher)

     Please note: